KunmingSHAO/KunmingSHAO.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* BEng. in Microelectronics, South China University of Technology (SCUT), 2019.09 - 2023.06
+* Ph.D in Electronic and Computer Engineering, The Hong Kong University of Science and Technology, 2023.08 - Now

 Work experience
 ======